RoboticsDesignLab/OpenPlatypus/README.md

 2. Create a folder `app/config/environmentName`
 3. Copy the contents of `app/config/local` into the created folder.
+4. Edit files in  `app/config/environmentName` as desired.

-4. Create a file `.env.environmentName.php` in the platypus root (`/path/to/platypus`) directory as shown below and put the correct database password inside.
+5. Create a file `.env.environmentName.php` in the platypus root (`/path/to/platypus`) directory as shown below and put the correct database password inside.